pmehler/decision_tree/README.txt

 	Positive examples correct: 57 out of 68
 	Negative examples correct: 46 out of 68
 	Percentage of examples correctly classified: 76%
-	False positives: 12
+	False positives: 22
-	False negatives: 6
+	False negatives: 11

-The decision tree performs fairly well on the data by correctly classifying 82% of 100 test examples.
+The decision tree performs fairly well on the data by correctly classifying 76% of 100 test examples.
 The data was originally not binary, so some features were converted to true/false values rather than specific numeric values.
 Thus if the  classifier were non-binary, it is likely that the classifications would have been even more accurate.
+The first feature considered relates to the ST segment, a part of the cardiac cycle, and then the tree considers other physical indicators of heart health as well as demographics and general health indicators such as cholesterol.